 Metropolitan Planning Organizations

 A metropolitan planning organization (MPO) is a transportation policy-making organization made up of representatives from local government and transportation authorities.
 Each Urbanized Area with a population of 50,000 or more is required by Federal Regulations to have a designated Metropolitan Planning Organization (MPO) with the responsibility of conducting a continuing, cooperative and comprehensive transportation planning process.
-In the Southwest Michigan region, the Southwest Michigan Planning Commission is the designated MPO for the Niles Buchanan Area MPO (NATS) and the Benton Harbor St. Joseph Area MPO (TwinCATS).
+In the Southwest Michigan region, the Southwest Michigan Planning Commission is the designated MPO for the Niles-Buchanan-Cass County Area (NATS) and the TwinCities (Benton Harbor-St. Joseph) Area (TwinCATS).

 Currently, all MPOs are governed by federal legislation called the Moving Ahead for Progress in the 21st Century (MAP-21).
 The MPO planning process is a prerequisite to the area receiving federal funds for airport, transit and highway improvements.
 Current projects funded under the old Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) adhere to those regulations.